Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 Yoga Poses for Strength

-Research shows that yoga can make you stronger, in fact one study demonstrated how just 21 days of yoga could make significant improvements to your strength!
+In fact one study demonstrated how just 21 days of stretching could make significant improvements.

-So if you’re hitting the mat in the hope of building a stronger body, then take a look below at 10 of the best yoga poses for strength:
+So if you’re hitting the mat in the hope of building a strong body, then take a look below at 10 of the best yoga poses for strength:

 Pose 1: Three-Legged Dog Pose (Eka Pada Adho Mukha Svanasana)